Hessian-based Lagrangian closure theory for passive scalar turbulence: Application to inertial convective range

-where the result for scalar coincides with the one ($K_\theta \approx 0.34$) obtained by Ref. \cite{Kaneda86}.
-In comparison with experimental and numerical assessments ($K_\theta$ approximately ranges from 0.6 to 0.9 in pioneering works \cite{Sreeni96, MW98, WCB99, YXS02, WG04, GW15}), Hessian-based analyses predict reasonable values of $K_\theta$, while the scalar-based closure underestimates it.
+where the result for scalar is identical to the one obtained by Ref. \cite{Kaneda86} ($K_\theta \approx 0.34$).
+The variation of the constant value can be understood from that of timescale of the memory functions $h$ and $g_h$ in Eq. (\ref{OC equation}); shorter memory timescale regulates the magnitude of the scalar flux $\Pi_\theta$ via time integration of $h$ and $g_h$, then the resultant $K_\theta$ become larger.
+The memory timescales are given, in ascending order, by traceless, primary, and solenoidal Hessians which give $K_\theta$ in descending order ( see Eqs. (\ref{Ig comparison}) and (\ref{Ih comparison}) ).
+In comparison with experimental and numerical assessments ($K_\theta$ approximately ranges from 0.6 to 0.9 in pioneering works \cite{Sreeni96, MW98, WCB99, YXS02, WG04, GW15}), Hessian-based analyses predict reasonable values of $K_\theta$.
+In case of scalar-based LRA, infinitely-long memory effect then underestimates $K_\theta$.